rumca-js/pi-wifi-access-point/README.md

  - HTTP is one of the most commonly used protocols.
 After connect you can control your Linux device remotely.
 There are limitles possibilities
  - Fixed IPs allow to create server/client application
  - Linux machine can be controled via remote desktop
+ - Transfer files from Android phone to computer (pictures, etc.).
+I do not use Google pictures backup functionality

  My own use cases:

   - presentation machine.
 I do not want to use the laptop for presentation.
 I can plug in wifi raspberry machine, and control it from afar.
 Everybody can access it
   - I do not like bluetooth

+## Replace the Google pictures!

+OK.
+So how do you transfer pictures from android phone to the computer?

+ - download 'FTP manager +'
+ - define SMB connection, by default you can use 'guest' access
+ - navigate in 'FTP Manager +' to a directory with your pictures.
+For my xiaomi A2 Lit it is 'DCIM/Camera/'
+ - select pictures you wish to move, click 'move'
+ - navigate in the program to your SMB location, create a directory if necessary
+ - paste files

 # Prerequisites